joaosalvado/joaosalvado.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Data Stuctures and Algorithms"
-collection: teaching
+collection: Lab Assintant
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Örebro Universitet"
-date: 2014-01-01
+date: 20 January 2018
-location: "City, Country"
+location: "Örebro, Sweden"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.